 To understand the dispute management flow, learn about the dispute lifecycle stages:

-If the customer and merchant cannot resolve the dispute, the customer initiates a dispute with PayPal and the dispute enters the claim stage.
+If the customer and merchant cannot resolve the dispute within the 20-day inquiry period, the customer or merchant can escalate the dispute to PayPal.
+The dispute then enters the claim stage.

 dispute_lifecycle_stage is one of these values:

 CHARGEBACK.
 A customer or merchant escalates an inquiry to a claim, which authorizes PayPal to investigate the case and make a determination.
 Occurs only when the dispute channel is

 After the dispute enters this phase, all notes that the customer sends are visible to PayPal agents only.
 The customer must wait for PayPal’s response before he or she can take further action.
 PayPal shares dispute details with the merchant, who can accept the customer's claim, submit evidence to challenge the customer's claim, or make an offer to resolve the dispute.

 Note: The chargeback stage is a PayPal dispute lifecycle stage and is not a credit card or debit card chargeback.

 PRE_ARBITRATION.
 The first appeal stage for merchants.
 A merchant can appeal a chargeback if a decision is not in the merchant's favor.
 If the merchant does not appeal within the appeal period, the case is considered resolved.